 - Social and Behavioral Sciences

-All students in the MPH program are expected to master a set of competencies during the course of their studies.
-The competencies that have been selected by the faculty of the College of Public Health and Health Professions are derived from the 10 Essential Public Health Services and they are consistent with recommendations of the Centers for Disease Control and Prevention.
+All students in the MPH program are expected to master a set of public health competencies during the course of their studies.
+The core competencies are defined by the Council on Education in Public Health (CEPH, 2016).
+The concentration competencies, defined by the faculty of the College of Public Health and Health Professions, were developed with consideration to the specialized concentration area and the 10 Essential Public Health Services.

 PHC 6941 Applied Practice Experience (3-6 credits)

-Students in the 48-credit program must log 250 total hours of Applied Practice Experience, while students in the 42-credit program must log 150 total hours of Applied Practice Experience.
+Students in the 48-credit program must log 200 total hours of Applied Practice Experience, while students in the 42-credit program must log 150 total hours of Applied Practice Experience.
+For both programs, students must obtain 150 hours through a planned internship.

 - Experiences gained through a public health service learning course or public health study abroad course